 As a student of dance at Leeds Beckett University (LBU), students will engage with daily technical dance practice consciously studying and developing the embodied knowledge necessary to underpin creative practice, and thus demonstrating parity with industry standards.
-During levels 4 and 5 dance technique as a daily practice is taught through a series of modules building upon experiential learning and skills, aiming for increased dynamic sophistication.
+During levels 4 and 5 dance technique as a daily practice is taught through a series of modules that build experiential learning and skills, aiming for increased dynamic sophistication.
 At level 6 dance technique is approached from a more independent perspective, requiring at times, autonomy of daily practicing.
 Dance Technique is vital in facilitating the student dancer as they develop and recognise the potential in the moving body, as an intelligent, communicative dance maker.
-Dance technique classes are mostly taught in the purpose-built studios at the university, although we maintain our professional networks throughout the city and beyond: these networks may at times host our student cohorts.
+Dance technique classes are taught in the purpose-built studios at the university.

 Alongside daily technical practice is the study of creative practice, in which students are engaged with dance making and choreography both as individuals and as members of collaborative teams.
-Creative practice modules each have specific focus and as with technical practice, aim to embed and build upon creative strategies, whilst securing research and experimentation with increasing autonomy into the student's emerging practice.
+Creative practice modules build student's knowledge of creative strategies, whilst securing increasing autonomous research and experimentation in the student's emerging practice.
 During creative practice modules students will engage with, for example, their own peer group, other student cohorts, in house artist/scholars, industry professionals, artists and academics with disciplines other than their own.
 These creative dialogues will take place both within LBU and in other professional environments as relevant to study.
 Professional practice, its development and maintenance, is integral to the study of dance at LBU.
 Students engage with industry hosts and partners throughout their study at LBU, perhaps for example in the dance houses in the city itself; in the university studio in the context of making and sharing work; in regional cultural institutions.

-More traditional lecture and seminar-based teaching and learning, facilitates a focussed platform for research and discussion of dance and the/its wider cultural context, supporting students in developing appropriate ways in which to become articulate primarily about dance itself, and subsequently about diverse dialogic art forms and cultural contexts with which dance is intrinsically interwoven, both through the academy and professionally.
-In all modules, technical, creative, theoretical or industry focussed, students are required to evidence understanding of their learning and this is done through a diverse set of tasks, including for example, technical and creative studio practice; live performance; presentation; portfolio; essay; negotiated learning agreement; documentation of practice.
-All articulation of practices requires relevant research undertaken with rigour by the student: students are facilitated throughout by taught sessions; group and individual tutoring and mentoring; supervision; observation; peer feedback.
+More traditional lecture and seminar-based teaching and learning, facilitates a focussed platform for research and discussion of dance and its wider cultural context, supporting students in developing appropriate ways in which to become articulate primarily about dance itself, and subsequently about diverse dialogic art forms and cultural contexts with which dance is intrinsically interwoven, both through the academy and professionally.
+In all modules; technical, creative, theoretical or industry focussed, students are required to evidence understanding of their learning and this is done through a diverse set of tasks, including for example; technical and creative studio practice, live performance, presentation, portfolio, essay, negotiated learning agreement, or documentation of practice.
+All articulations of practice require relevant research undertaken with rigour by the student.
+Students are facilitated throughout by taught sessions, group and individual tutoring and mentoring, supervision, observation and peer feedback.

-In recognition of the value of the act of making dance and/or interdisciplinary practices, Continuous Assessment is often employed to measure the effectiveness of process within the student's learning, assessment focusing perhaps on workshop or rehearsal contribution; engagement with group discussion; degree of engagement with given creative tasks; in session responses to independent study.
-Examples such as these award value to processual, often embodied knowing and again reveal degrees of understanding of practice, this time through process.
-Modes of assessment are designed and employed to reflect the industry focus of the course, so for example assessment may also be through live performance/product or a conference paper.
+Continuous Assessment is often employed to measure the effectiveness of process within the student's learning, focussing perhaps on; workshop or rehearsal contribution, engagement with group discussion, the degree of engagement with given creative tasks, student's responses to independent study.
+Examples such as these give value to processual, and sometimes embodied knowing, and again reveal degrees of the students understanding of practice through the course of a creative process.
+Modes of assessment are designed and employed to reflect the industry focus of the course, so for example assessment may also be through live performance/product or a presentation.